capoony/Chapter7-InvPopGenomics/README.md

 We will now take advantage of the diagnostic marker SNPs that we isolated above and will estimate inversion frequencies in each of the pooled population samples in Europe and North America, respectively.
 This will allow us to test more directly how inversions influence genetic variation and population structure and if the two inversions exhibit clinal variation.

 #### (4.1) Estimating inversion frequencies in Pool-Seq data with diagnostic markers
-> We will now convert the VCF file to the SYNC file format using the Python script VCF2sync.py from the DEST pipeline.
+> We will now convert the VCF file to the SYNC file format using the python3script VCF2sync.py from the DEST pipeline.
 SYNC files are commonly used to store allele counts in pooled sequencing data as colon-separated lists in the form “A:T:C:G:N:Del” for each population sample and position.
-We will then obtain allele counts from the SYNC file at the positions of inversion-specific marker SNPs that are present in the DEST dataset using the Python script overlap_in_SNPs.py.
+We will then obtain allele counts from the SYNC file at the positions of inversion-specific marker SNPs that are present in the DEST dataset using the python3script overlap_in_SNPs.py.
 To speed these calculations up, I am using GNU parallel with 100 threads.

 ```bash
 ### convert VCF to SYNC file format